Why is this medication prescribed?

 - tell your doctor and pharmacist if you are allergic to deoxycholic acid, any other medications, or any of the ingredients in deoxycholic acid injection.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven); antiplatelet medications such as clopidogrel (Plavix), prasugrel (Effient), ticagrelor (Brilinta), and ticlopidine; and aspirin.
+Be sure to mention if you take any medication that prevents your blood from clotting, including anticoagulant medications or aspirin or other antiplatelet medications.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you have swelling or other signs of infection in the area where deoxycholic acid will be injected.
 Your doctor will not inject the medication into an infected area.